 20. The Abolition of Man

-Modern liberals infamously reduce every assessment and valuation to one of subjectivity, and further undermine decisive critique by applying ever more intricate and insane qualifiers to participants in a conversation in a sort of perverse victimhood Olympics.
+Modern liberals infamously reduce every assessment and valuation to one of subjectivity, and further undermine decisive critique by applying ever more intricate and crazy qualifiers to participants in a conversation in a sort of perverse victimhood Olympics.

 The matchless C.S.
 Lewis provides an antidote to such thinking in The Abolition of Man, sternly criticizing this open devaluation and dissolution of objectivity and natural law.